-You need to put together a strong team in Colombia to establish your business.
-However, recruiting and employing Colombian workers also means meeting all employment laws to stay compliant.
-Here is everything you need to know about the employee hiring process and choosing to outsource.
+Employers need to put together a strong team in Colombia to establish a company.
+However, recruiting and employing employees in Colombia also means meeting all employment laws to stay compliant.
+Here are a few things employers need to know about the employee hiring process.

 Recruiting in Colombia

 Hiring and recruiting in Colombia are complicated tasks that often require local expertise and support.
 Recruiting in the country leans heavily on recommendations, which can also help you save on recruiting expenses.
 If you end up hiring a candidate you like, encourage them to have their friends apply.
 Recommendations are a great way to fill your open positions, especially in sectors such as services, sales, and production.

 If employers decide to leverage job boards when recruiting employees in Colombia, they will usually need to include the salary.
 Job boards highlight pay and may allow searchers to filter jobs by wage.
 Showcasing a competitive salary will help a company attract more job seekers and move the position to the top of the search.

 One great place to find talent is at universities in Colombia.
 As these are some of the best educational institutions in Latin America, employers can find talented candidates roaming the campus.
 Some schools, such as Los Andes University and the University of Antioquia, are known for engineering, business, medicine, and agriculture.

 While expanding a company to Colombia, employers must follow the correct recruiting laws.
 For example, employers cannot perform any kind of background check that could be considered discriminatory unless there is an objective justification.
 This policy bars HIV tests, pregnancy tests, and evaluations of diseases or disabilities.

 Employers also cannot ask any discriminatory questions.
 For example, employers should not ask a candidate about their age, sexual orientation, civil status, or political opinions.